YoloDotNet 4.0.0

 Oh, and it doesn’t stop there — there’s a demo for real-time video inference too!
 Whether you’re analyzing local video files or streaming live, the demos have you covered.

 Each demo is packed with inline comments to help you understand how everything works under the hood.
-From model setup and preprocessing to video streaming and result rendering — it's all there.
+From model setup, execution provider, preprocessing to video streaming and result rendering — it's all there.

-Open the YoloDotNet.Demo projects, build, run, and start detecting at full speed. ✨
+Open the YoloDotNet.Demo projects, build, run, and start detecting like a pro. ✨

 Bare Minimum — Get Up and Running in a Snap